Skip to content

 Example test script

 Note this is a Bash script.
-Scripts written in most popular languages can also be run on the batch system — such as Python (is the program written for Python2 or Python3?), C/C++ (note there will likely be compiler mismatches depending on what your code requires), Perl, Fortran, etc.
+Scripts written in most popular languages can also be run on the batch system — such as Python, C/C++, Perl, Fortran, etc.

 #!/bin/bash